-In today’s economy, a growing number of homebuyers are interested in simply purchasing Warner Robins homes they need to suit their lifestyle and future plans rather than viewing the purchase as an investment toward their future.
+In today’s economy, a growing number of home-buyers are interested in purchasing Warner Robins homes they need to suit their lifestyle and future plans rather than viewing the purchase as an investment toward their future.
 For this reason, most buyers want to know how much home they can afford to purchase without putting themselves in a difficult financial position.
-“While the general rule of thumb is that most homebuyers can afford to purchase a home that costs anywhere from two to two-and-a-half times their gross annual income,” explains Bethesda Realtor Kevin Koitz, “there are many other factors that should be considered when deciding how much home you can afford.
+“While the general rule of thumb is that most home-buyers can afford to purchase a home that costs anywhere from two to two-and-a-half times their gross annual income,” explains Bethesda Realtor Kevin Koitz, “There are many other factors that should be considered when deciding how much home you can afford.“

 While you may feel comfortable spending a certain amount of money toward the purchase of a home, you also need to consider whether or not you will actually qualify for a loan.
 When determining whether or not you qualify, lenders consider two things: the front-end ratio and the back-end ratio.

 Also referred to as the housing expense ratio, the front-end ratio is a figure that represents the percentage of your gross monthly income that will go toward repayment of your mortgage loan.
 In general, lenders want this figure to be less than 28 percent, although some may allow it to be 30 percent or higher.
 Finding a lender who is willing to accept a ratio of 40 percent or higher in today’s economy can be quite difficult, if not impossible.

 The back-end ratio, also known as the debt-to-income ratio, is a figure that represents the percentage of your gross monthly income that will go toward paying all of your debts.
 This includes your mortgage as well as car loans, student loans, credit cards, child support and other forms of debt.
 Most lenders will want this figure to be less than 36 percent, though others will allow it to be 40 percent or more.